 FUNDS > Orton National Scholarship Fund For Teachers

 The purpose of this fund is to provide the best available literacy instruction training to any public school teacher that wants it and to eliminate the tuition expense for that training.
-Our teacher scholarships provide free training in research-based, multi-sensory methods aligned with National Reading Panel recommendations, Academy of Orton-Gillingham Approach, (AOGPE), the International Multisensory Structured Language Education Council, (IMSLEC), and Wilson Language Training.
+Our teacher scholarships provide training in research-based, multi-sensory methods aligned with National Reading Panel recommendations, Academy of Orton-Gillingham Approach, (AOGPE), the International Multisensory Structured Language Education Council, (IMSLEC), and Wilson Language Training.
 Teachers that use these methods will increase grade level proficiency significantly for all students in Grades 1-12. (learning to read)

 Our scholarship training is delivered outside of the systemic approach to teacher preparation, through a nation-wide network of well-established and independent, 501(c)3 learning centers (currently, in 17 states) that have practical and clinical experience in training teachers.
 These same centers successfully teach reading to individual children whom the school system has failed; their instruction methods have proven effective over many decades.

 By funding teacher training scholarships at independent learning centers, we steer clear of an education system that fails at the college and graduate school levels to offer substantive courses in explicit literacy instruction.
 Adding to the challenge, most state teacher certification procedures overlook this training requirement, and on-the-job professional development in reading instruction is either unavailable or too expensive.